ietf-wg-asdf/SDF/sdf.md

 Thing:
 : A physical device that is also made available in the Internet of Things.
-The term is used here for Things that are notable for their interaction with the physical world beyond interaction with humand;
+The term is used here for Things that are notable for their interaction with the physical world beyond interaction with humans;
-  a temperature sensor or a light might be a Thing, but a router that employs both temperature sensors and indicator lights might exhbit less Thingness, as the effects of its functioning are mostly on the digital side.
+  a temperature sensor or a light might be a Thing, but a router that employs both temperature sensors and indicator lights might exhibit less Thingness, as the effects of its functioning are mostly on the digital side.